One Simple Habit to Reduce Your Dog’s Reactivity on Walks

 Remember: Small Changes, Big Impact

-While no single technique will "fix" reactivity overnight, habits like decompression walks help set your dog up for success.
+While no single technique will "fix" reactivity overnight, habits like decompression walks and daily enrichment help set your dog up for success.

-They shift your dog’s emotional state in a positive direction — and that's the real foundation for behavior change.
+They shift your dog’s emotional state in a calmer direction — and that's the real foundation for behavior change.

-If you'd like help creating a full walk plan tailored to your dog's unique triggers, needs, and personality, I'd love to work together.
+If you’d like help creating a plan tailored to your dog’s unique triggers and needs, I’d love to help.

 Next